soi-20/brains/README.md

 │   ├── The Art of Focus
 ├─Output
 │   ├── Pending Future ├── Nuclear Reactor ├── Space Travel
-│   ├── In Process ├── TARS ├── Enders
+│   ├── In Process ├── TARS ├── Enders ├── Gargantua
 └── .gitignore

 ```

 ### `How to Search`

 I use [rga](https://github.com/phiresky/ripgrep-all): ripgrep, but also search in PDFs, E-Books, Office documents, zip, tar.gz, etc.

-If you don't have Rust on your machine yet, please use [rustup](https://doc.rust-lang.org/book/ch01-01-installation.html).
+If you don't have Rust on your machine yet, please use [rustup](https://doc.rust-lang.org/book/ch01-01-installation.html) to install.

 **Demo:**